OffLight: An Offline Multi-Agent Reinforcement Learning Framework for Traffic Signal Control: OffLight Framework

 \subsection{Combining importance sampling and Return-Based Prioritized Sampling}

-OffLight synergistically combines importance sampling (IS) and Return-Based Prioritized Sampling (RBPS) to address both distributional shift and sample efficiency in offline MARL for TSC.
-This combined weighting scheme ensures that the learning algorithm emphasizes transitions that are both aligned with the target policy and derived from high-reward episodes, thereby enhancing the effectiveness and robustness of policy learning.

-importance sampling adjusts the weights based on policy alignment, while RBPS prioritizes transitions from successful episodes, ensuring that the model learns from both relevant and high-quality data. \footnote{Multiplying \( w_{\text{IS}, t}^{k} \) and \( w_{\text{RBPS}}^{k} \) ensures that only transitions that are both relevant to the target policy and come from successful episodes are given significant weight.
-This dual prioritization enhances the effectiveness and robustness of policy learning.}
+OffLight integrates IS and RBPS to improve sample efficiency and mitigate distributional shift in offline MARL for TSC.
+IS ensures transitions align with the target policy, while RBPS prioritizes high-reward episodes, refining learning by emphasizing both relevance and quality\footnote{Multiplying \( w_{\text{IS}, t}^{k} \) and \( w_{\text{RBPS}}^{k} \) ensures that only transitions that are both relevant to the target policy and come from successful episodes are given significant weight.
+This dual prioritization enhances the effectiveness and robustness of policy learning.}.

-\textbf{Normalization:} After combining, the weights are normalized within each minibatch to maintain their probabilistic interpretation and ensure numerical stability.

-\textbf{Clipping:} To prevent extremely large weights from destabilizing the training process, the combined weights are clamped to a maximum value.

-\textbf{Integration into Loss Functions:} The normalized and clamped combined weights are applied to the Temporal Difference (TD) error and the Conservative Q-Learning (CQL) loss to adjust the influence of each transition during training.
+To maintain stability, the combined weights are normalized and clipped within each minibatch.
+These adjusted weights are then incorporated into the Temporal Difference (TD) error and Conservative Q-Learning (CQL) loss functions, ensuring more effective policy learning.